mtth/azkaban/README.rst

 A lightweight Azkaban_ client providing:

 * A `command line interface`_ to run workflows, upload projects, and more.
-* A simple and convenient syntax_ to define jobs from a single python file.
+* A simple syntax_ to define jobs from a single python file.
 * Extensions_ for your favorite job types.